AdrianaPineda/online-learning/README.md

 Running `webpack` in terminal will look for a webpack.config.js file `npx webpack --mode <development/production>`.
 Mode can also be set in webpack config

-Now, lets configure package.json build script: `"build": "webpack"` and run it: `npm run build`
+Now, lets configure package.json build script: `"build": "webpack"` and run it: `npm run build`.

 ### info